 What is Freemasonry?

 Freemasonry is one of the world’s oldest and largest non-religious, non-political, fraternal and charitable organisations.
-It teaches self-knowledge through participation in a progression of ceremonies.
+It teaches self-knowledge through participation in a series of rituals which follow ancient forms and uses stonemasons customs an tools as allegorical guides.
 Freemasons are expected to be of high moral standing and encouraged to speak openly about Freemasonry.
-Freemasonry instills in its members a moral and ethical approach to life: its values are based on integrity, kindness, honesty, and fairness.
+Freemasonry instils in its members a moral and ethical approach to life: its values are based on integrity, kindness, honesty, and fairness.

 Am I eligible?

 Any man over the age of 21 can join regardless of ethnic group, political views, economic standing or religion, although he is expected to have a faith.